Faster Verified Explanations for Neural Networks: Implementation

-\textbf{Bounding Phase.} \looseness=-1 The bounding phase of branch-and-bound requires two components: one tries to prove robustness by operating on a network over-approximation.
-If the over-approximation is robust, then no counterexample can exist.
+The bounding phase of branch-and-bound requires two components: one tries to prove robustness by operating on a network over-approximation.
+If the over-approximation is robust, then no counterexampe can exist.
 This corresponds to computing a lower bound on the worst-case logit difference (cf. Section~\ref{sec:verification}).
 We mainly rely on a popular dual-based algorithm, named $\alpha$-$\beta$-CROWN~\cite{Wang21}, that solves a dual instance of a network relaxation that replaces the ReLU activations by over-approximating triangles~\cite{Ehlers2017}.
 This algorithm is both employed to bound the logit differences themselves, and to build each network pre-activation (a necessary preliminary step).
 In line with previous work, we only compute pre-activation bounds once at the branch-and-bound root (i.e., before any splitting)~\cite{DePalma21}.
 On smaller networks, we employ a framework configuration that may resort to a tighter network over-approximation for the bounds to the logit differences if needed~\cite{sparsealgosDePalma2024}.
 We solve up to $2000$ branch-and-bound sub-problems in parallel at any time, leveraging GPU acceleration through \textsc{PyTorch}.
-The other component, based on the evaluation of concrete points, seeks to find a counterexample violating robustness, upper bounding the worst-case logit difference.
-In practice, we first run a relatively inexpensive adversarial attack based on a local optimizer, a 10-step Projected Gradient Descent~\cite{Madry2018} (PGD-10) using the minimal logit difference as loss function, before entering the branch-and-bound loop.
+The other component, based on the evaluation of concrete points, seeks to find a counterexampe violating robustness, upper bounding the worst-case logit difference.
+In practice, we first run a relatively inexpensive adversarial attack based on a local optimizer, a 10-step Projected Gradient Descent~\cite{Madry2018} (PGD-10) using the minimal logit difference as loss function, from a single input sampled uniformly within the perturbation region, before entering the branch-and-bound loop.
 Within branch-and-bound, concrete points to evaluate are collected as a by-product of the over-approximations, and a more expensive local optimizer~\cite{dong2018boosting} (500-step MI-FGSM) is repeatedly run.